Helpful Hints on Planning and Preparing for the Design and Print of Company Stationery

 Detail your required text content, keep things simple and uncluttered but make sure to include any legal requirements such as statements, company registration or VAT numbers.
 If you are required to display association or certified logos that support your activities formatting using a unified colour such as black, grey or some form of tint is a good option.
 This will help them integrate into your design layout while still allowing your brand to take preference.

-Consider the fold points of the letterhead (typically 2 folds at 99 mm intervals for DL size envelopes) and how they may impact on your space and content.
+99 mm intervals for DL size envelopes) and how they may impact on your space and content.
 If you are using window envelopes make sure to allow for alignment of address content.

 Look to create a guide template for formatting your actual letter content that will overprint internally.
 This should work in harmony with your brand.
 If your brand logo fonts are not available on your system adopt something of similar and suitable style as opposed to defaulting to Arial or Times.
 Consider opening the letter content with a large short statement or greeting.
 This can help create some focus and break up the formalities and constant scale of the body text.